cz303/creedexchange.github.io/README.md

 # What  newforkdelta
-Creedexchange currently acts as an open source, updated interface for EtherDelta's smart contract with an active and public development team.
+newforkdelta currently acts as an open source, updated interface for EtherDelta's smart contract with an active and public development team.
 Although newforkdelta started as a fork of EtherDelta, considerable development time has been put towards a new token listing system, order book, API, and front-end UI all of which are at different stages of development and can be tracked on [GitHub]https://github.com/NEWFORKDELTA).

 # How does newforkdelta change  Work?